zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-05-15-logical-decomposition.markdown

 date:   2020-05-25 19:12:01 +0100
 author: by Željko Obrenović (zeljkoobrenovic.com)
 permalink: logical-decomposition
+icon: logical-decomposition
-excerpt: Logical decomposition is a representation of, or a view on the organization of the main source code.
-In such a view every and each file is put in exactly one logical component.
+excerpt: "Logical decomposition is a view on the organization of the main source code.
+In a logical decomposition, you define components and rules to include files in the components so that each file is put in exactly one logical component."
 ---
 > * Logical decomposition is a representation of, or a view on the organization of the main source code.
 In such a view every and each file is put in exactly one logical component.
 * A Sokrates enables defining multiple logical decompositions for each system.